Wheest/wheest.github.io/_posts/2026-02-14-mahnoz_police.md

   <figcaption>The mosaic of problems that women face.
 Via <a href="https://commons.wikimedia.org/wiki/File:Gaudi_lizard_(6031486006).jpg">Wikimedia Commons</a></figcaption>
 </figure>

-Another thing I found was that all of these issues—the culture or the structural issues—often, as I said earlier, we try to describe them as medical problems.
+All of these health and wellbeing issues—stemming from the cultural and structural issues—often, as I said earlier, we try to describe them as medical problems.
 But health is not just a medical problem.
 It is a justice issue as well.
 What facilities you're getting within your organisation, what you're given or not given, can be seen from a justice point of view.
 At the root of everything, there is actually organisational injustice, which is controlling how it impacts overall health.

 Lastly, I found that social support, especially workplace social support, plays a huge role in our lives, which we often overlook.

-**It seems these are very interconnected, complex problems.
-One can't just say one thing is solely responsible.
-Nevertheless, would you say the experience people have as women was a significant contributor, compared to just "being a polis[^1] is stressful"?
-How much can be seen through a gendered lens?**
+**These seem like interconnected problems.
+How much can be attributed to being a woman, versus just "being a polis[^1] is stressful"?**

 Every organisation or institution within a society, including families, is a reflection of the existing society itself.
 When I was talking to those police